guardian/source/CONTRIBUTING.md

 ## Themes

--   Ensure each variant of the component supports light and dark themes.
+-   Ensure each variant of the component works against the [default theme](https://www.theguardian.design/2a1e5182b/p/938810/t/60b4f8).
-    -   Some components may also need to work against mono, brand blue and brand yellow backgrounds.
+    -   Some components may also need to work against [core brand](https://www.theguardian.design/2a1e5182b/p/938810/t/60ae91) and [alternative brand](https://www.theguardian.design/2a1e5182b/p/938810/t/12ad05) backgrounds.
 -   Theme colours should be added to a corresponding module under src/core/foundations/themes.
 These are passed to the `<ThemeProvider>`, and subsequently down to the component via the `css` prop.
 -   Ensure the theme package only contains theme-related colours.
 Define generic colours locally in the component styles.

 ## Documentation

--   To enable better integration with [our documentation site](https://zeroheight.com/2a1e5182b), each component variant should be represented as a separate story at its own URL.
+-   To enable better integration with [our documentation site](https://www.theguardian.design), each component variant should be represented as a separate story at its own URL.

 ## Testing